Eurobahn: Regional rail services

 In May 2000, Eurobahn commenced operating two rail services in the East Westphalia-Lippe region (OWL) in North Rhine-Westphalia.
-In 2013 the OWL contract was renewed until December 2025 with an additional two routes added.
+In 2013 the OWL contract was renewed until December 2028 with an additional two routes added.

+From December 2003 until December 2011, Eurobahn operated the Weser-/Lammetalbahn contract.

 On 14 December 2008, Eurobahn commenced operating the Hellweg Net services.
 In 2015, the contract was extended until 2030.

-In December 2009, Eurobahn commenced operating the Maas-Rhine-Lippe network.
+In December 2009, Eurobahn commenced operating the Maas-Rhine-Lippe network until December 2026.

-In December 2017, Eurobahn commenced operating the Teutoburger Wald network.
+In December 2017, Eurobahn commenced operating the Teutoburger Wald network until December 2032.

 Eurobahn was scheduled to commence operating Rhine-Ruhr S-Bahn routes S1 and S4 under contract to Verkehrsverbund Rhein-Ruhr (VRR) in December 2019.
 However with Eurobahn unable to recruit enough drivers before the contract commenced, VRR cancelled the contract with incumbent DB Regio awarded a short-term contract instead.

+Long-distance rail services

+From December 2000, Eurobahn operated an open-access long-distance rail service between Cologne and Bielefeld, using its Bombardier Talent rail cars offering fares as low as 40 DM, a third less than its competitor DB Reise & Touristik.
+Due to insufficient patronage, the service was withdrawn in January 2001.

+Since December 2016, Eurobahn is providing the train drivers for the Eurostar high-speed rail service (originally Thalys) for its German section between Aachen, Cologne, Düsseldorf and Dortmund.

 Services

 Eurobahn operate services on the following lines:

 Current

 Former

 Eurobahn formerly operated the following services:

 Rolling stock

 The Eurobahn fleet consists of Bombardier Talents and Stadler Flirts.